flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 ![Reception Knobs](../../../assets/a32nx-briefing/pedestal/RMP-receiption-knobs-2.png "Reception Knobs")

 !!! info ""
-    Currently only the VHF2-3 channels are available for selection in the FBW A32NX for Microsoft Flight Simulator.
-VHF1 is always selected although not lit.
+    Currently, only the VHF2-3 channels are available for selection in the FBW A32NX for Microsoft Flight Simulator.
+VHF1 is always selected, although not lit.

 These knobs are used to allow the flight crew to activate a channel for reception and to adjust volume.